huda-alzahabi/huda-alzahabi/README.md

 - 👯 I’m a hardworking ambitious person passionate about **web and mobile app development**

-- 👩‍💻 I aim to become a professional **full stack software engineer**

 - 🚴‍♂️ I love **biking, swimming, and weight training**

 - 👨‍💻 All of my projects are available at [https://github.com/huda-alzahabi?tab=repositories](https://github.com/huda-alzahabi?tab=repositories)